hisubram/mobilefoundation/c_using_mfs_p1.md

 #	Using the Developer plan
 {: #using_mobilefoundation_p1}

 After you create the {{site.data.keyword.mobilefoundation_short}} service instance using the Developer plan, access the Overview page on {{site.data.keyword.Bluemix_notm}}.
-On this page, you are provided with tutorials and videos to help you get started with the service.
+Here you're provided with tutorials and videos to help you get started with the service.

 ## Working with the MobileFirst server
 {: #start_mobilefoundation_p1}
 * You can instantly access and work with the MobileFirst Server.

-  This selection provisions an {{site.data.keyword.mfserver_long_notm}} with the following settings:
+  This selection creates an {{site.data.keyword.mfserver_long_notm}} with the following settings:
   *	1 GB of memory.
 This size is enough for development, light testing activities and small scale production workloads.

-  * To access the MobileFirst Server using CLI you will need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.
+  * To access the MobileFirst Server using CLI you'll need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.

 <!--  The process of provisioning starts.
 This process takes about 10 minutes, and a message window indicates the progress of this operation.
 When complete a dashboard is displayed where you can see:
     *	The status of your server that is running (state, size).